Written by: Corey Janoff

 7. Make Kids Work to Earn Money

 As kids get into the teenage years and the days of tokens and sticker charts are long gone, make them work for some money.
-Make them get a part-time job to pay for their gas money or if they want to go to the movies with friends.
+For example, make them get a part-time job to pay for their gas money or if they want to go to the movies with friends.

 Depending on schedules and extracurricular activities, they may or may not have time to hold a traditional job.
 If not, you could make them do chores on the weekends.
 Mow the lawn, weed the garden beds, vacuum, clean the toilets, etc. Manual labor is good for them.
 Give your back a break.